Joining the lab

 As a research assistant, you will be an active team member in ongoing research.
 We conduct a variety of different kinds of studies, including both experimental laboratory-based studies of social interactions and field studies.
 Hands-on experience is the best way to learn more about how psychological research works and to get the experience necessary to pursue an advanced degree in the field.

 The most important qualifications are a strong motivation to learn about empirical research and good organizational skills.
 Because of the amount of training necessary, you should be prepared to commit at least 9 hours per week for at least two quarters.
 Currently enrolled students can receive course credit.
-If all this sounds interesting to you, please contact Sanjay Srivastava (sanjay at uoregon dot edu) to arrange an interview.
+If all this sounds interesting to you, please contact Professor Sanjay Srivastava (sanjay at uoregon dot edu).

-If you are interested in projects in the lab or if you have some ideas that would be fun to collaborate on, get in touch (sanjay at uoregon dot edu).
+If you are interested in projects in the lab or if you have some ideas for collaborations, get in touch (sanjay at uoregon dot edu).
 The UO psychology department and Eugene more broadly provide a wonderful intellectual, social, and physical environment to support creative and productive scholarship.